nbering/nicholasbering-ca/about.md

 I am equally comfortable programming, or running infrastructure for a project.
 Setup of virtual machines and platform services on Microsoft Azure and Amazon Web Services has often been my responsiblility.
-I've also setup processes for dev-test, continuous integration, and continuous deployment scenarios using tools from a variable of solutions vendors.
+I've also setup processes for dev-test, continuous integration, and continuous deployment scenarios using tools from a variety of solutions vendors.

 I always start my project with the end in mind, so I generally build out basic deployment processes and a staging environment as early in a project as is practical.
 This has the added benefit of